Home - HomeschoolMath.net

 RightStart Geometry

-RightStart Geometry by Dr. Joan A. Cotter is an innovative hands-on approach for teaching geometry (touching on several other middle school mathematics topics).
-Much of the work is done with a drawing board, T-square, 30-60 triangle, 45 triangle, mmArc Compass®, and goniometer (device for measuring angles).
+RightStart Geometry by Dr. Joan A. Cotter is a full-year course of geometry, intended for middle school.
+Besides geometry, it touches on several other middle school mathematics topics.
+It is a hands-on approach for teaching geometry, because it is largely based on drawing.
+Much of the work is done with a drawing board, T-square, 30-60 triangle, 45 triangle, mmArc Compass®, and goniometer (device for measuring angles.

-RightStart Geometry is easy for the teacher: each lesson first lists the goals & materials, then explains the theory and the activities.
-For each lesson there is one or two worksheets to complete, usually on the drawing board.
+Each lesson first lists the goals & materials, then explains the theory and the activities.
+Then for each lesson there are one or two worksheets to complete, usually on the drawing board.

 The course starts with some basics in drawing, and the goes on to explore the equilateral triangle and how to divide it into halves, sixths, thirds, fourths, eights, ninths, etc. (lessons 4-9) During these initial lessons, the student is often asked to compare how many times greater one figure is to another.
 This is, of course, paving the way to the concept of area.